basti-app/basti/README.md

 <br/>

-Finally, you can use your target the same way as it was running on your localhost.
+Finally, you can use the target the same way as it was running on your _localhost_.

 ```sh
 psql -h localhost -p 5432